-Alfonso Rumazo González was an Ecuadorian writer, historian, essayist and literary critic.
-He was born in Latacunga, Ecuador in 1903 and died in Caracas, Venezuela in 2002.
+Alfonso Rumazo González (Latacunga, Ecuador, 1903 — Caracas, Venezuela, 2002) was an Ecuadorian writer, historian, essayist and literary critic.
 He authored over 30 books in various fields (poetry, fiction, biography, literary criticism).
-Among his notable works is the biography Manuela saenz, la libertadora del libertador (Quito, 1984), about Doña Manuela Sáenz de Vergara y Aizpuru (1797-1856) who was an Ecuadorian revolutionary heroine of South America who had a intimate relationship with Simon Bolivar around 1822–1830.
+Among his notable works is the biography Manuela saenz, la libertadora del libertador (Quito, 1984), about Doña Manuela Sáenz de Vergara y Aizpuru (1797-1856) who was an Ecuadorian revolutionary heroine of South America who had an intimate relationship with Simon Bolivar around 1822–1830.
 Rumazo González was nominated for the Nobel Prize in 1999.

 Alfonso Rumazo González’ brother is the writer José Rumazo González who wrote the poem Parusía.
 Alfonso Rumazo González is the father of the novelist Lupe Rumazo and the grandfather of the poet Alexander Ritter Alzamora Rumazo.

 Lupe Rumazo is interviewed about her father Alfonso Rumazo González

 - Gobernantes del Ecuador (1932), read it for free here.

 - Miranda, protolíder de la independencia americana

 - Vibración azul (1930), read it for free here.